pandemicsyn/ort-syndicate/README.md

         set config=./path/to/config
 ```

-### Ortd
+### Oortd

-Ort either needs a valid SVR record setup or you need to set ORT_SYNDICATE_OVERRIDE=127.0.0.1:8443 when running ortd.
+Oort either needs a valid SVR record setup or you need to set OORT_SYNDICATE_OVERRIDE=127.0.0.1:8443 when running oortd.

 ### slaves